naragurgel/workout_prescription/README.md

 ## Agile Tool

-You are required to use an agile tool to track user stories through the development process.
-You could use a spreadsheet, JIRA, or another tool, and CI taught you how to use GitHub Issues to write your user stories.The website aims to empower users by offering a convenient and accessible resource that guides them in achieving their desired fitness outcomes, whether it's weight loss, muscle gain, improved cardiovascular health, or overall well-being.

-- State what tool you used (GitHub, Jira, Rally, Trello, a spreadsheet)
-- Include a link to the tool's product/progress board
-- Include a screenshot of the tool's product/progress board

-Lessons on how to use gitHub for a product board can be found in the LMS system under:
-- Principles of Agile Development >
-  - Common Agile Practices >
-    - Product Backlog

 ### User Story Example
-🚨**Required**

 - include a screenshot of a user story with all it's details

-If you made a template, call that out and provide:
-- link to template
-- screenshot of template

 ### Epic Stories
 🚀 **merit & beyond**